jayuserdrugaabuser/PaWndPuTeR/README.md

 It's compatible with Cardputer, Atoms3, Fire, core2.
 You can scan, monitor, and interact with WiFi networks in a controlled environment.
-This project is designed for educational purposes, aiding in understanding network security and vulnerabilities. i added a wifi bruteforce function currently not working right any help woud be helpfull a great firmware to be moddded for your own doing an learning by GH0$T
+This project is designed for educational purposes, aiding in understanding network security and vulnerabilities. i added a wifi bruteforce function really a dic-attack using password list a great firmware to be moddded for your own doing an learning by GH0$T